kwabenasapong/openpldoc/manual/source/creating_service.rst

 |service_bottom| Move item to the end of the service.

+To view your Bible or song verses one by one, use the icons below.
+This is a convenient way to move around through the verses if they are skipped or repeated.
+Double-click on the verse you want to display live.

 |service_expand| Expand all the service items.

 |service_collapse| Collapse all the service items.